buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_3_Setup_Domains_Resolvers_Records.md

 console.log("Owner of domain:", domainOwner);
 ```

-Just like before, lets manually call our new functions!
+Just like before, let's manually call our new functions!

 First I call the function to register the name “doom”.
 Then I call the `getAddress` function to return the owner of that domain.
 It’s wild how simple this was right?